amitguptagwl/aws/quick.md

 ## [CloudFront]()
 Consider it as CDN.
 The static contents are served from the edge location at the lowest latency.
 CloudFront retrieves the content from the S3 bucket.

+Free: 50 GB of data transfer out and 2,000,000 HTTP or HTTPS Requests each month for one year

+There are 5 factors affect the price

+* **Data Transfer Out (Internet/Origin)**
+ * Out to Internet (per GB): For first 10TB $0.085 for all the regions in United States & Canada and $0.170 for India.
+ * Out to Origin (per GB): For all data transfer $0.02 for all the regions in United States & Canada and $0.160 for India.

+* **HTTP/HTTPS Requests**
+ * HTTP: $0.0075 for United States & Canada and $0.0090 for India.
+ * HTTPs: $0.01 for United States & Canada and $0.012 for India.
+* [**Invalidation Requests**](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html): Static files are cached by CloudFront edges.
+When the file is updated, their cache is needed to be invalidated.
+First 1,000 paths requests for invalidation are free each month.
+Thereafter, $0.005 per path request.
+A path can have wildcard to invalidate all or multiple file requests. (:bulb: Though 1000 free requests are sufficient.
+But this cost can be saved by versioning the files)
+* **Field Level Encryption Requests**: Encrypting particular field(s) in a post request.
+So they're not accidently logged as plaint text on the server logs. $0.02 for every 10,000 requests.
+* **Dedicated IP Custom SSL certificates associated with a CloudFront distribution**:
+* Date transfer in POST/PUT requests will be charged
+* **Lambda@Edge**: Check the relevant section for more detail.

+Classes can help to reduce the cost.

 ## [S3](https://aws.amazon.com/s3)
 To store the static files.
 User can request to replicate the data in cross regions.